theicfire/makefiletutorial/newer_design/src/index.md

 - The *targets* are file names, seperated by spaces.
 Typically, there is only one per rule.
 - The *commands* are a series of steps typically used to make the target(s).
 These *need to start with a tab character*, not spaces.
 - The *prerequisites* are also file names, seperated by spaces.
 These files need to exist before the commands for the target are run.
+These are also called *dependencies*

-## First Example
+## Beginner Examples
-This will build a program called `blah` in a series of steps:
+Our first makefile has three seperate *rules*.
+When you run `make blah` in the terminal, it will build a program called `blah` in a series of steps:
-- Since the `blah` *target* is first, it is the default target and will be run when we run "make"
+- Make is given `blah` as the target, so it first searches for this target
 - `blah` requires `blah.o`, so make searches for the `blah.o` target
 - `blah.o` requires `blah.c`, so make searches for the `blah.c` target
 - `blah.c` has no dependencies, so the `echo` command is run